pereiramemo/amplicon_pipeline/documentation/documentation.md

 4. Convert fastq to fasta.
 5. Dereplicate with [vsearch](https://github.com/torognes/vsearch): we remove all unique reads (--minuniquesize 1).
 6. Check for chimeras with [vsearch](https://github.com/torognes/vsearch).
 We use a minimum abundance ratio of parent vs. chimera of 2 (--abskew  1.5) and the fasta is output as one line per sequence (--fasta_width 0).
-7. Count sequence number and length
+7. Count sequence number and length.
-8. Compute R1 and R2 stats
+8. Compute R1 and R2 stats with [vsearch](https://github.com/torognes/vsearch) --fastq_stats.
-9. clean intermediate files.
+9. Clean intermediate files.

 ## Clustering